ferrumnet/techpaper/README.md

 Bitcoin was the first widely known decentralized cryptocurrency.
 In his seminal whitepaper, Satoshi Nakamoto set forth his vision for the cryptocurrency Bitcoin, and presented a secure mechanism which became known as blockchain for storing transactions.
 Blockchain is a Merkle Hash Tree [1] that is pruned into a Merkle Hash linked list by competing miners.
-Figure 1 (a) shows a blockchain where blocks are linked together.
+Figure 2 (a) shows a blockchain where blocks are linked together.
 Blockchain, a revolutionary technological breakthrough, nevertheless suffers from the problem of scalability.
 We believe that another method of implementing decentralized ledgers by decentralized network, known as a DAG based network, is a more effective solution.
 DAG is short for Directed Acyclic Graphs, which describes the data structure that represents transactions in these networks.
-Figure 1(b) illustrates transactions in a DAG based network.
+Figure 2 (b) illustrates transactions in a DAG based network.